 Patrick Wheeler and Jason Gauci talk listeners through a different programming language, framework or technique every two weeks.
 They go into detail about the history and where the language/framework of choice is used the most.
 Each episode is 40 minutes to 1 hour long (just long enough for most commutes), and is really informative.

-If you’ve found the above useful too or have any other resources to add, feel free to leave them in the comments below or get in touch!
+If you’ve found the above useful too or have any other resources to add, feel free to let us know on Twitter!